ChanakyaVishal/GitIo-SemEval19-Rumor-Detection/index.md

 ## Results
 Our previous tests with the use of Naive Bayes classifier gave an accuracy of between 65-70% (Combined for all 3 types of sentences).
-The accuracy of our current model is ___.
+The accuracy of our current model is **70.37%**.

+**We observed the following shortcomings of our model while testing:**
+In case when the replies contain “WH”-words and still the sentence is not interrogative (eg: I teared up when I heard (actual tweet)) then our model would still classify it as interrogative.
+In case the replies have sarcasm or oxymoron involved, then we cannot catch that.
+Most of the errors came for the comment class tweets as we didn’t get any specific way to separate them out.

 ## Challenges Faced
+Below are some of the challenges we faced:

-The major challenge was to identify the features which had to be used, we tried on with the different set of features and through cross-validation, we finalized the current list of features.
++ The major challenge was to identify the features which had to be used, we tried on with the different set of features and through cross-validation, we finalized the current list of features.
 We also had to avoid overfitting to the model to the dataset being used.
-Some other minor challenges include
++ There was no as such annotated dataset available for twitter data, so we had to work with NLTK’s inbuilt dataset (like nps_chat, Brown) but these didn’t give the desired result.
+So, we had to create our own dataset and word2vec & fasttext model.
-Understanding the Twitter dataset and the various fields in it.
++ Understanding the Twitter dataset and the various fields in it.